eternalminerals/failed-experiments/README.md

 Results: Skin raised inflammation from 1 fingernail scratch

+## Chainsmoking cigarettes until eye veins become inflammed as an alternative to marijuana for pain relief from Sotret 40mg side effects
+Background:
+- Police tried to blame a knife and marijuana for near fatal accident with dad
+- Homemade zongzi by Chinese co-worker day before incident
+- YouTube music video with white guy with sadistic smile and 3 white dots in a triangle in his eyes, zoomed in
+- Researching chordoma after magnesium discovery
+- Thought they laced the food and drink with uranium after visiting OMG 2097 IRC chat and DarkUranium was a username there
+- Concomitantly consumed ~50 magnesium citrate, strontium citrate, boron, calcium, and other pills to prevent uranium seeping into bones, causing chordoma
+- Concomitantly, 4chan said "I just found out my dad has been cheating and raping my mom for the last 10 years" and after all this due to the YouTube, thought this was real
+- Dad touched me with his stubble beard as he touched my hand with it as I tried to be asleep, and hit him after believing 4chan and YouTube and OMF 2097
+- Thought dad was going to use a knife and kill us all since he knew I knew what 4chan said, since my obese divorced non-stop loud gossip talking aunt said dad threatened to use a knife and kill her if she left him for someone else
+- Went upstairs, picked up a knife, mom told me to put them down, i put them down without confronting dad
+- I thought he was going to kill mom and I after he knew I knew he was cheating and raping her for 10 years since 4chan and YouTube were talking to me while the zongzi was possibly laced (This was at IBM Reston, VA around June 2015)
+- Thought that now that the chordoma doctors knew that I knew they were causing cancer in patients on purpose for profit, they would make an example out of me by giving me chordoma by having the police inject me with chordoma

+Results: Permanent weight gain, lethargy, rectal pain and bleeding, cigarettes no longer feel like how they used to

 ## Tsetsi medicinal leech as a spot cure to reactivated chickenpox misdiagnosed as acne during high school
 Background:
 - Gmail advertisement of purchaseable leeches on leeches.com or tsetsi.com on Google and Gmail